Haxxnet/Compose-Examples/examples/readeck/README.md

 If you're using readeck as a container behind a reverse proxy, you must set the environment variable `READECK_USE_X_FORWARDED=1`.

-Furthermore, you must adjust the `allowed_hosts` directive the Readeck config at `/etc/readeck/config.toml`:
+Furthermore, you must adjust the `allowed_hosts` directive in the Readeck config at `config.toml`.
+The configuration file is stored within the Docker bind volume mount.
+Please define your subdomain(s) in use as follows:

 ````
 [server]